 8:00 AM – 9:15 AM Pacific Time

 “Cash benchmarking” is a method by which researchers directly compare the effectiveness of a traditional aid program (e.g. a youth livelihoods training program) with cash grants of equivalent value.
 The approach, if done well and in the proper context, can be a useful policy tool for guiding the allocation of scarce resources.
-Panelists Paul Niehaus (CEGA, UCSD), Florence Kondylis (World Bank DIME), Craig McIntosh (CEGA, UCSD), and Joe Amick (USAID) will discuss how, in practical terms, decision-makers can apply the results of cash benchmarking studies in choices about program design, implementation, and scale.
+Panelists Paul Niehaus (CEGA, UCSD), Florence Kondylis (World Bank DIME), Craig McIntosh (CEGA, UCSD), and Joe Amick (USAID) discussed how, in practical terms, decision-makers can apply the results of cash benchmarking studies in choices about program design, implementation, and scale.

 Panel 2: Portfolio Level Costs and Benefits